 - The patron must be identified fully and qualify as a registered borrower of the New Braunfels Public Library and reside in the library service area as defined in Section II. - The request form must be filed in writing. - The request form must be completed as an original document in full. - 3.
 The library director shall refer the Request form to the applicable Collection Development Librarian for follow up to review and arrive at a decision.
 The Collection Development Librarian will relay decision to the Library Director for follow up with the patron. - 4.
-The Library Advisory Board will be informed of the request and any action taken. - 5.
-If the patron is not satisfied with the decision of the Library Director, the request will be referred to the Library Advisory Board for action. - 6.
-When a decision is appealed to the Library Advisory Board, the board should follow the procedure outlined below: - A. The Library Director will notify the individual of the date, time, and location of the meeting the advisory board will address the appeal.
-If the individual does not attend the meeting where the material is addressed, the matter is considered closed. - B. At the initial Library Advisory Board meeting, the Library Director will provide a short, formal presentation that explains a packet of materials, including the library's collection development policy, the Library Bill of Rights, the completed reconsideration form, reviews of the resource being reconsidered, and a list of awards or honors, if any.
-The Advisory Board will then hear the individual's request.
+The Library Advisory Board ("Board") will be informed of the request and any action taken. - 5.
+If the patron is not satisfied with the decision of the Library Director, the request may be referred to the Board for review. - 6.
+When a decision is appealed to the Board, the procedure outlined below shall be followed: - A. The Library Director will notify the patron who is appealing ("appellant") of the date, time, and location of the meeting where the Board will hear the appeal.
+If the appellant cannot attend on that meeting date and time, the appeal will be heard at the next scheduled meeting date of the Board.
+If the appellant fails to attend both of the aforementioned meetings, the appeal will be closed without review or action by the Board. - B. If the appellant is present at a Board meeting where the appeal is being heard by the Board, the Library Director will provide a short, formal presentation that explains a packet of materials, including the library's collection development policy, the Library Bill of Rights, the completed reconsideration form, reviews of the resource being reconsidered, and a list of awards or honors, if any.
+The Board will then hear the appellant's appeal.